How to deal with housing benefit delays

 1. Contact the council

-Find out why your housing benefit claim has been delayed and see if there's anything you need to do to speed it along.
+Ask why your housing benefit claim is delayed and see if there's anything you need to do.

-You can complain to the council about an unreasonable delay.
+You can complain to the council if you have to wait too long.

 2. Check on your interim payment

-Contact your council if you do not receive payment on account after 2 weeks.
+Contact your council and ask for an interim payment or payment on account if you do not get any money after 2 weeks.

 4. Keep your landlord updated